 If you’re interested in becoming an animal rights activist, you don’t have to choose a particular method or group.
 In fact, you can advocate for animals all on your own.

-The more you know about how animals are treated in the United States and around the world, the greater an impact you can have on how those animals are treated moving forward.
+The more you know about how animals are treated in the United States and around the world, the greater an impact you can have on how those animals are treated in the future.

 2. Make Lifestyle Changes